Syncing Calendar Items (Meetings, Appointments, Events) in Salesforce via SmartCloud Connect¶

 - or right-click the item and select Categorize > Salesforce

-2. By clicking the Save button at the top of SmartCloud Connect Sidebar for the calendar item opened in MS Outlook.
+2. By clicking the Save button at the top of SmartCloud Connect Sidebar for the calendar item opened in a separate MS Outlook window.

 After you click Save, there will appear the Save current event as an Activity in Salesforce dialog:

-In this dialog, you may change the primary record (a key Lead or Contact) that the Event will be linked to in Salesforce through WhoIs relationship via the Name field or specify an additional business object to be associated with it using the optional Related To field.
+In this dialog, you may change the primary record (a key Lead or Contact) that the Event will be linked to in Salesforce through WhoIs relationship via the Name field or specify an additional Business record to be associated with it using the optional Related To field.

 Either way, if it is initial sharing of the calendar item, it will be saved in Salesforce on the next synchronization session; if the event object already exists, it will be updated immediately.